 What is the 3MT®?

 The 3MT® is a research communication competition.
-The exercise challenges PhD and MPhil students to present a compelling oration on their thesis topic and its significance in just three minutes.
+The exercise challenges PhD students to present a compelling oration on their thesis topic and its significance in just three minutes.
 3MT® develops academic, presentation, and research communication skills and increases graduate researchers' capacity to effectively explain their research in language appropriate to an intelligent, but non-specialist audience.

 Benefits for participants